logan-anderson/logan.codes/content/blog/markdown.md

 ## What is markdown?

-Markdown is similar to html in that it is a standard for structuring documents.
-Markdown and html both fall under the umbrella of languages called **markup languages.** A markup language is just a way to structure a document or file and tell a system how to display it.
-In the case of html it tells the browser how to display the content.
-Markdown it no different it allows you or I to write things with "_tags_" and tell a markdown transcompiler how to display the text.
+Markdown is similar to HTML in that it is a standard for structuring documents.
+Markdown and HTML both fall under the umbrella of languages called **markup languages.** A markup language is just a way to structure a document or file and tell a system how to display it.
+In the case of HTML, it tells the browser how to display the content.
+Markdown is no different; it allows one to write things with "_tags_" and tell a markdown transcompiler how to display the text.

 ## Why bother with markdown?

-As mentioned markdown is used when writing documents with GitHub, or GitLab but some of the syntaxes are also supported in, google docs, slack, and many many others.
-You can even use [Pandoc and markdown together](https://pandoc.org/MANUAL.html#pandocs-markdown "Pandoc and markdown together") to make beautiful documents and even presentations if you use a tool like beamer.
-As you can see there are lots of ways to use markdown.
+As mentioned markdown is used when writing documents with GitHub or GitLab, but some of the syntax is also supported in Google Docs, Slack, and many many other platforms.
+You can even use [Pandoc and markdown together](https://pandoc.org/MANUAL.html#pandocs-markdown "Pandoc and markdown together") to make beautiful documents, and even presentations if you use a tool like Beamer.
 I am even writing this blog in markdown.

 ## Ok, let's learn some stuff.

-> Although there are different flavors/standards of markdown they all of the same basic structure.
+> Although there are different flavors/standards of markdown, they all of the same basic structure.

 Headings are simple just a "#" followed by the text you want your heading to me.
 More #s the smaller the heading

 Example

 ```markdown
 # heading one
 ## heading two